Zeta Chi

 Zeta Chi (ΖΧ) is a fraternity located at Baker University in Baldwin City, Kansas.
-It is the oldest independent fraternity in the western United States, and the fraternity of two of Baker University’s Rhodes Scholars.
+It is the oldest independent fraternity in the western United States.

 History

 Zeta Chi was founded on May 23, 1905 by 16 men who did not wish to join any of the previously existing fraternities at Baker University.
 By 1915 it reported 79 living undergraduate and alumni members.

 Throughout the 20th Century the fraternity grew, eventually moving to its current headquarters on 903 Eighth Street, which was previously the house of the University President.
 During a 1911 visit to campus, President William Howard Taft stayed at the house belonging Professor William Markham which later became the Zeta Chi house.

 In the mid 2000s the fraternity struggled with small pledge classes and repeated academic probation.
 To help alleviate these problems, in 2007 Zeta Chi officially became a "dry" house (not allowing alcohol on its property).

+Symbols

+Zeta Chi's colors are crimson and gold. its flower is the golden chrysanthemum.
+Its jewel is the blood-red rub.